Kyaw-Min-Khant/Kyaw-Min-Khant/README.md

 <h3>Hi 👋,I'm Kyaw Min Khant</h3>

-<p> and a passionate and self-taught software developer from Myanmar.</p>
+<p> and a passionate and self-taught software developer from Myanmar 🇲🇲</p>

 -  🎓 I completed **Frontend development program** at [MMS IT](https://mms-it.com).

+-  🌱 I'm also the co-founder of [FOD](https://www.facebook.com/profile.php?id=100093202939795).

 -  ⚡️  As a full-stack developer at Pandora Technology, I contributed to:

-      -  Mobile Development: Developed and maintained cross-platform mobile applications using React Native.
+      -  <p>Mobile Development: Developed and maintained cross-platform mobile applications using React Native.</p>

-      -  Backend Development: Designed and implemented RESTful APIs and managed server-side logic using Node.js and Express.
+      -  <p>Backend Development: Designed and implemented RESTful APIs and managed server-side logic using Node.js and Express.</p>

-      -  Frontend Development: Created and optimized user interfaces using React, ensuring a seamless user experience.
+      -  <p>Frontend Development: Created and optimized user interfaces using React, ensuring a seamless user experience.</p>

--  🌱 I'm also the co-founder of [FOD](https://www.facebook.com/profile.php?id=100093202939795).
+-  😄 Fun fact: I'm a An omnivert.

 If you are interested in more details, check out [my website](https://kyawminkhant.vercel.app/) !

 <p align="left">
   <img src="https://komarev.com/ghpvc/?username=Kyaw-Min-Khant&color=1D24CA&style=for-the-badge&label=Profile%20views" alt="Kyaw-Min-Khant" />